racka98/Lenovo-Thinkpad-T450-T450s-Hackintosh-Guide-Opencore/README.md

   **1. Airportitlwm.kext gives you native WiFi menu and enables location services, but often causes issues with the trackpad & trackpoint after waking from sleep (it doesn't work) on Catalina and Mojave (not Big Sur).
 A quick fix is to put the laptop to sleep again by closing the lid until the red sleep light starts to blink then waking the laptop again.
 Also it only happens when you put the laptop to sleep for a very long time (more than 2 or 3 hours).
 So for those who don't put their laptop to sleep for a very long time and just turn it off after use, this kext is ok to use.**

   **2. The Airportitlwm.kext included in this EFI is for Big Sur.
-For those in Monterey download the corresponding kext [here](https://github.com/OpenIntelWireless/itlwm/releases) and replace the one in EFI -> Kexts.
+For those in Monterey take the kext in Monterey folder inside Intel WiFi kexts and replace the one in EFI -> Kexts.
 For those in Catalina or Mojave you should use the one in Intel WiFi Kexts Folder of this repo (Recommended) and replace the one in EFI -> Kexts.**
 Note: the Airportitlwm kext for macOS Monterey is very new and may have issues.
 Please report those issues [here](https://github.com/OpenIntelWireless/itlwm/issues).

  **3. Airportitlwm causes the bluetooth to be unstable and because so you may experience stutters or interruptions while using bluetooth headphones.
 To fix this you can turn off wifi and connect via ethernet or you can get 8x series cards to fix this or buy the recomended cards (DW1820A 00JT494 or Broadcom BCM94360CSAX)**